fevargasmo/Algoritmos-2016-2/README.md

 # Algoritmos-2016-2
 Tareas

-Partition in two fingers and random
+Partition Four Finger in two fingers and random